 - How do you feel when you spend too much time online?

-- The online space is great, but what are some of the positive benefits of putting down your phone and doing other activities?
+- What are some of the positive benefits of putting down your phone and doing other activities?

-- What are some different ways you could manage your time online or cut down when you need to?
+- What are the different ways you could manage your time online?
 (See our managing time online advice for tips)

-- Setting boundaries as soon as a child gets their first device means it becomes normal for internet time to be limited in your household and less difficult to enforce later on.
+- Set boundaries when a child gets their first device means it becomes normal for internet time to be limited in your household and less difficult to enforce later on.

-- If your child has already been using devices for some time, an open and frank discussion around any changes is a good idea to help them understand new time limits.
+- If your child has already been using devices for some time, an open discussion around any changes is a good idea to help them understand your motives.

 - Setting parental controls on a specific device